Refine your search

 BIC/SWIFT: OKOYFIHH

-Message: Student’s name and date of birth (dd/mm/yyyy)
+Message: Your name and date of birth (dd/mm/yyyy)

 Activating your UEF user account for the university’s information systems

-Here you can find further information on activating your UEF account (opens in a new tab).
+Here you can find more detailed information on activating your UEF user account (opens in a new tab).

-NOTE!
-Your UEF account will only start working when:
+Your UEF user account will start working once all of the following conditions are met:

 • you have registered as present